 Small Nkondi figures were family owned and were used to protect the home, larger ones would protect an entire village.
 Covered with bags of magical herbs and studded with blades and nails, which, when driven in, activated its spiritual power.
 The mirror on the abdomen covers a filled cavity and reflected back evil spirits.

-Old Bakongo fetishes are very rare.
-Despite their appearance, most of our figures show no evidence of age or use and were probably made to be sold.
+Authentic Bakongo fetishes are very rare.
+Despite their appearance, these fetish figures show no evidence of age or use and were probably made to be sold.

 GO TO BAKONGO ANIMAL FETISHES PAGE